KrzysztofUrbanczyk/CoyoteNET-backend/README.md

 * Web framework: [ASP.NET Core 2.2](https://docs.microsoft.com/pl-pl/aspnet/core/?view=aspnetcore-2.2).
 * ORM: [EntityFrameworkCore](https://github.com/aspnet/EntityFrameworkCore).

-## Contributors
+## Contributing to the project

-If you want, you may contribute making [issues](https://github.com/dotNETSanta/Coyote.NETCore/issues) or [pull requests](https://github.com/CoyoteNET/CoyoteNET-frontend/pulls) to this project.
+If you want, you may contribute either by making [issues](https://github.com/dotNETSanta/Coyote.NETCore/issues) or [pull requests](https://github.com/CoyoteNET/CoyoteNET-frontend/pulls) to this project.

+However, before contributing it is hight advisable that you read the [CoyoteNET project contribution rules](https://github.com/CoyoteNET/CoyoteNET-backend/wiki/CoyoteNET-project-contribution-rules).

 Thank you to all our [contributors](https://github.com/dotNETSanta/Coyote.NETCore/graphs/contributors)!

+## Will this document change?

+This README document may be changed at any time.